justin-pyne/math-projects/README.md

 ## Getting Started

 Each project folder contains all the necessary files and documentation to get started.
 To run a project, navigate to the project's folder and follow the instructions in the project's README.
+Each folder used to be an individual repo so if you are only interested in a certain project, you can download the individual folder.
+Enjoy!